Tony Massenburg

 Tony Arnel Massenburg (born July 31, 1967) is an American former professional basketball player.
-He shares a National Basketball Association (NBA) record with Chucky Brown, Jim Jackson, Kevin Ollie & Joe Smith for having played with twelve different teams over his career, which has since been broken by Ish Smith.
+Massenburg was on the active roster of 12 different teams, which was an NBA record shared with Joe Smith, Jim Jackson, Chucky Brown, and Ish Smith; until Ish played with the Denver Nuggets, his 13th team, in the 2022–23 season.
+In 2005, while on the San Antonio Spurs, Massenburg became the first player in NBA history to win a championship after playing for at least 12 different franchises.

 College career

 Massenburg played in college for the University of Maryland from 1986 to 1990, playing under three different head coaches: Lefty Driesell, Bob Wade, and Gary Williams.
 He had a career field goal shooting percentage of 52.3% and averaged 12.1 points per game in his four-year career with the Terrapins.
 In his senior season, in which he was featured on the cover of the team's handbook on an aircraft carrier, he averaged 18 points and 10.1 rebounds per game.
 He was one of only two players in the Atlantic Coast Conference to average double figures in both categories that season.
 His efforts in his senior season earned him a spot on the All-ACC Second Team.